ionic-team/ionic-site/docs/v2/api/components/popup/Popup/index.md

   cssClass: &#39;&#39;, // String (optional).
 The custom CSS class name.
   subTitle: &#39;&#39;, // String (optional).
 The sub-title of the popup.
   template: &#39;&#39;, // String (optional).
 The html template to place in the popup body.
-  templateUrl: &#39;&#39;, // String (optional).
-The URL of an html template to place in the popup body.
   okText: &#39;&#39;, // String (default: &#39;OK&#39;).
 The text of the OK button.
   okType: &#39;&#39;, // String (default: &#39;&#39;).
 The type of the OK button.
 }